fb pixel

 More recently, CRLS collaborated with the Pimicikamak First Nation (Cross Lake, MB) to write a history of their community that could serve them in an arbitration case.
 Rupert’s Land assistant Anne Lindsay was its prime author and researcher, with assistance from Dr Jennifer S.H.
 Brown.
 In 2010, they produced an award-winning report of over 400 pages, which assembled all the documentary material that could be found pertaining to the community.

 The Centre has come a long way from its origins being run from faculty offices.
 We now occupy dedicated space on the mezzanine above the fifth floor of The University of Â鶹´«Ã½ Library.
-This space houses offices, a reading room, and the Elizabeth Losey Fur Trade Library (close to 1000 books, many of them rare and out of print), as well as a substantial collection of publications on Métis history, other Indigenous and fur-trade-related volumes, and a collection of close to 70 unpublished dissertations and theses relating to these areas donated by long-time CRLS Director, Dr Jennifer S.H.
+This space houses offices, a reading room, and the Elizabeth Losey Fur Trade Library (close to 1,000 books, many of them rare and out of print), as well as a substantial collection of publications on Métis history, other Indigenous and fur-trade-related volumes, and a collection of close to 70 unpublished dissertations and theses relating to these areas donated by long-time CRLS Director, Dr Jennifer S.H.
 Brown.
 Students and researchers, both within and outside UW, appreciate CRLS as an excellent source of resources and guidance in regard to Indigenous and fur trade research projects.
+As the Centre enters its 40th year in 2024, the future looks bright.